Glottalic theory: Original glottalic proposal

 The glottalic theory proposes different phonetic values for the stop inventory of Proto-Indo-European:

-In his version of the glottalic theory, Hopper (1973) also proposed that the aspiration that had been assumed for the voiced stops *bʰ *dʰ *gʰ could be accounted for by a low-level phonetic feature known to phoneticians as "breathy voice".
+In his version of the glottalic theory, Hopper also proposed that the aspiration that had been assumed for the voiced stops *bʰ *dʰ *gʰ could be accounted for by a low-level phonetic feature known to phoneticians as "breathy voice".
 The proposal made it possible both to establish a system in which there was only one voiced series and to explain at the same time later developments in some Indo-European dialects that became Greek, Latin, and Sanskrit, which pointed to some kind of aspiration in the voiced series.
-Hopper also treated the traditional palatalized and plain velar dichotomy as a velar-uvular contrast, disregarding the typological oddity of a system containing *k' vs *q and *ɢ.
+Hopper also treated the traditional palatalized and plain velar dichotomy as a velar-uvular contrast.

-Gamkrelidze and Ivanov (1973, 1995:5-70) have posited that both non-ejective series (traditional *p *t *k and *bʰ *dʰ *gʰ) were fundamentally aspirated (*pʰ *tʰ *kʰ and *bʰ *dʰ *gʰ, respectively) but had non-aspirated allophones (*[p] *[t] *[k] and *[b] *[d] *[g]).
+Gamkrelidze and Ivanov have posited that both non-ejective series (traditional *p *t *k and *bʰ *dʰ *gʰ) were fundamentally aspirated (*pʰ *tʰ *kʰ and *bʰ *dʰ *gʰ, respectively) but had non-aspirated allophones (*[p] *[t] *[k] and *[b] *[d] *[g]).
 According to them, the non-aspirated forms occurred in roots with two non-ejectives because no more than one aspirate could be in the same root.
 To express the variability of aspiration, Gamkrelidze and Ivanov wrote it with a superscripted h: *dʰ.
 Thus, an Indo-European *DʰeDʰ (in which *Dʰ represents any non-ejective stop) might be realized as *DeDʰ (attested in Indic and Greek) or as *DʰeD (attested in Latin).
 In contrast, traditional theory would trace a form attested as both *DeDʰ and *DʰeD to an Indo-European *DʰeDʰ.
 The advantage of the interpretation over the previous is circumventing the typological oddity of the language in having only voiced aspirates by identifying the voiceless non-aspirates of the traditional stop system (*p *t *k) as voiceless aspirates (*pʰ *tʰ *kʰ).
 Postulating the voiceless stops as aspirated finds support in helping to explain Grimm's Law, with these purported now-aspirated stops (*pʰ *tʰ *kʰ) evolving into Proto-Germanic ɸ θ x.
 This would also be typologically similar to one of the more notable evolutions from Ancient to Modern Greek (with φ, θ, and χ respectively).

 Consequences

 The phonation system proposed by the glottalic theory is common among the world's languages.
 Moreover, the revised system explains a number of phonological peculiarities in the reconstructed system.
 The absence of a labial plain voiced stop *b in the protolanguage now becomes an absence of a labial ejective *pʼ, proportionally a rather more common state of affairs.
-The theory also provides a completely-coherent explanation to the patterning of the stop series in roots (Hopper 1973):
+The theory also provides a completely-coherent explanation to the patterning of the stop series in roots: